Diploma in Landscape Architecture (DLA - S94)

 Do I need to be good at drawings to enter the course?

-Not necessarily.
 Having good drawing skills is an asset but the programme will guide you to express your drawing skills through tutorials.
 Other means of expressing your design ideas can be in the form of digital presentation using computer softwares such as Photoshop, Auto-cad and Sketch-up.
 These will be taught as part of the curriculum.

 Must I know plants?

-It is about Garden Design?
+Is it about Garden Design?

 Must I take Art or D&T in secondary school?